Avataw/avataw.github.io/src/pages/posts/gatsbycloud.md

 Of course you have read it.
 You are a nice person.

 ### Save the environment!
-Only host your blogs once!
+Only host your blogs once

 So far my current pipeline served me well - but recently I've noticed that **Gatsby Cloud** automatically hosts my blog on some [weird internal URL](andrewru.gatsbyjs.io).